Skip to main content

 Creating a more flexible working culture

-Our people development philosophy supports our employees’ development with an internal job rotation, on-the-job learning, and various development solutions following the 70–20–10 principle: 70% of the development through learning on the job, 20% through learning from others, and 10% through training.
+Our people development philosophy supports our employees’ development with an internal job rotation, on-the-job learning, and various development solutions following the 70–20–10 principle: 70 percent of the development through learning on the job, 20 percent through learning from others, and 10 percent through training.
+A group of employees has been trained to create online courses in the company’s e-learning management system based on business needs.

 As digital has become the primary way of working, the need for information security skills has grown.
 We have continued developing information security capabilities and employee awareness.